meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-17-september2020-update.md

 **Agency Priority Goals**

-Agencies progress reports are now available, and include exciting updates on efforts to bring broadband to rural areas (U.S. Department of Agriculture) and protect families from lead-based paint (Department of Housing and Urban Development).
+Agency progress reports are now available, and include exciting updates on efforts to bring broadband to rural areas (U.S. Department of Agriculture) and protect families from lead-based paint (Department of Housing and Urban Development).
 Stay tuned over the coming months as we highlight these and other agency efforts on [Twitter](https://twitter.com/PerformanceGov) and [LinkedIn](https://www.linkedin.com/company/performance-gov/).

 **How to Find the Action Plans & Progress Reports**